The Best Places to Spend New Year's Eve

 Why not celebrate at a luxurious five-star resort in the Caribbean or the Maldives and kick off the New Year on a relaxing note, floating in tranquil turquoise waters?
 For something more classic, you could venture to a major metropolis like Paris, London, Barcelona or New York and embrace the annual festivities, like watching the ball drop in Times Square or seeing the Eiffel Tower illuminated with fireworks.
 You could travel further afield and experience different cultural traditions in Hong Kong, Thailand, or Rio de Janeiro.
 Or swap out winter for the summer sun in the South Pacific and lock in a longer adventure to explore the natural beauty of Australia and New Zealand.

 Those who enjoy all-night raves in Ibiza will undoubtedly appreciate the infamous Full Moon Party in Koh Phangan, an event that attracts over 30,000 people each year.
 Cocktails come in buckets and youthful groups from all corners of the globe swarm Haad Rin Beach wearing glow paint and not much else.
 It’s an experience that free-spirited backpackers and college kids revel in, embracing life on a hedonistic bender.
 Thailand is not all debauchery and strobe-lit beach parties, though.
-In fact, it’s home to the original Aman (one of the world's most luxurious hotel brands), which is celebrating its 30th birthday this year and will be ringing in the new year with a spectacular gala dinner, DJ sets, a cabaret show, and an elaborate fireworks display making it the place to be in Phuket.
+In fact, it’s home to the original Aman (one of the world's most luxurious hotel brands), which is celebrating its 31st birthday this year and will be ringing in the new year with a spectacular show headlined by Cyndi Lauper, an elaborate fireworks display and after part DJ sets, making it the place to be in Phuket.
 The Thai capital, Bangkok, is also a lively destination to spend New Year’s Eve, best experienced from one of the city’s glossy open rooftop bars, such as Vertigo at the Banyan Tree or Blue Sky at the Sofitel Centara Grand.

 Does the idea of a balmy evening spent drinking rosé in a picturesque vineyard sound like a plan?
 If so, consider venturing to New Zealand for the holidays, where summer is in full swing.
-Music festivals are hosted around the country for New Year’s Eve, including the notorious Rhythm & Vines concert in Gisborne, which claims to be the the first place to welcome the sunrise in the new year, Rhythm & Alps in Wanaka, and Wondergarden in Auckland City’s Silo Park.
+Music festivals are hosted around the country for New Year’s Eve, including the notorious Rhythm & Vines concert in Gisborne, which claims to be the the first place to welcome the sunrise in the new year, and Rhythm & Alps in Wanaka.
 For something more low key, venture over to Waiheke Island (a 40-minute ferry ride from downtown Auckland) and visit one of the gorgeous vineyards to watch the sun set over the city skyline.
 New Zealand is a hike to get to from pretty much anywhere, but just last month Air New Zealand launched a direct flight from Chicago, making the journey a bit more accessible for those traveling from North America.

 New York City